 Dr Cherie Chan

 Dr. Cherie Chan graduated with a Bachelor of Social Sciences from the National University of Singapore and holds a Doctorate of Psychology degree in Clinical Psychology from Murdoch University (Western Australia).
-Cherie practices as a Senior Clinical Psychologist at Ng Teng Fong General Hospital and currently works with adults/adolescents dealing with various issues including depression, anxiety, personality issues etc. Cherie’s involvement with SPS started in 2015 in her previous role as the Publicity Chair where she helped revamp the SPS website, supported SPS / SIG events through publicity and online sign up platforms and helped with effective dissemination of information through newsletters and advertisements.
+Cherie currently practices at a private practice - Thrive Family and works extensively with adolescents and adults presenting with a range of psychological issues.
+Cherie’s involvement with SPS started in 2015 in her previous role as the Publicity Chair where she revamped the SPS website and helped with effective dissemination of information to all members.
 She continues to serve with SPS this term in a new role and hopes to continue supporting the growth of the society, building professionalism and helping to increase the visibility of the society both in the local and international scene.
 Outside of clinical work, Cherie holds various professional appointments.
 She is the current Secretary for the Asia Pacific Psychology Alliance (APPA), and represents psychologists in Singapore as a member of the ASEAN Regional Union of Psychology Societies (ARUPS).
 Away from work, Cherie is always up for a good cup of coffee and enjoys seeking out new places while photographing her food-hunting adventures.